In the good old days, the tobacco industry had a strategic marketing playbook script that worked something like this:

 - industry uses the funding of research as evidence that it’s seeking the “truth” about the dangers of its products.

-Speaking of shopping, how about a nice big box of the sugary breakfast cereal Froot Loops (the ones with that now-moribund Smart Choices symbol on the box)?
-Companies could pay to include this healthy eating recommendation symbol on their products – like junk Froot Loops (50% sugar by weight) – to seduce health-conscious American consumers.
+Speaking of shopping, how about a nice Fudgsicle or a bowl of the sugary breakfast cereal Froot Loops (the ones with that now-moribund Smart Choices symbol on the box)?
+This front-of-packaging labelling was bankrolled by food giants ConAgra, Nestle, Kraft, Kellogg, Coca-Cola, Unilever and Wrigley among others (and – shame on them! – the American Diabetes Association and the American Heart Association).
+Manufacturers of processed foods could pay to include this healthy eating recommendation symbol on their products – like junk Froot Loops (50% sugar by weight) – to seduce health-conscious American consumers.
 At least, until the entire Smart Choices program was finally yanked.

 Dr. Eileen Kennedy, the Dean of Tufts University’s Friedman School of Nutrition Science and Policy, in a stupefyingly bizarre statement to the New York Times, defended the Smart Choices logo on Froot Loops at the time because she claimed it was “based on government dietary guidelines and widely accepted nutritional standards”.
 (Widely accepted on what planet, Dr. Kennedy?)